motya-proxy/motya/user-manual/src/install.md

 # Installation

-Pre-compiled versions of River and installation instructions are provided on the [Releases] page [on GitHub].
+Pre-compiled versions of Motya and installation instructions are provided on the [Releases] page [on GitHub].

 [Releases]: https://github.com/memorysafety/river/releases